Skip to main content Skip to main menu

 • Leica LMD 7000- laser microdissection microscope

-• Olympus VS200 Whole Slide Scanner
+• Evident Olympus VS200 Slide Scanner

 • Vibratomes: Compresstome VF-300-OZ and Leica VT1000 S